jeffrichley/petal/README.md

 **Petal** is an elegant, opinionated agent and tool creation framework for building modular LLM systems using LangChain, LangGraph, and Pydantic.

-It’s designed to help you create powerful, discoverable agents and tools with minimal boilerplate — combining declarative structure with fluent chaining.
+It's designed to help you create powerful, discoverable agents and tools with minimal boilerplate — combining declarative structure with fluent chaining.

 ---